galatajs/test/README.md

 })
 ```

-Note: IstanbulJS passes provider names through the `toCamelCase` function.
+Note: galatajsJS passes provider names through the `toCamelCase` function.
 So even though our provider is named `ProviderClass`, we called it `providerClass`.